2-Days in Edinburgh: The Perfect Weekend Itinerary

 After lunch, make your way to Arthur’s Seat, a prominent hill created by an extinct volcano.
 Hike to the top via the trail head near Holyrood Palace for panoramic views of the city and surrounding areas.

 Enjoy dinner with a view at The Outsider.
 This cozy spot has a laid back vibe with a fresh, seasonal menu.
-For a night cap, head to one of the Royal Mile pubs such as The Scotsman or Pipers Rest for a pint paired with live music.
+For a night cap, head to one of the Royal Mile pubs such as The Scotsman Lounge or Pipers Rest for a pint paired with live music.

 Instagrammable Spots in Old Town: